BlackAsLight/DocScripts/README.md

 ## DO NOT

-...ask me how to do this or that unless you have read, followed, and *failed* the [installation](https://github.com/BlackAsLight/DocScripts/wiki/Installation) instructions found on the wiki.
+...ask me how to do this or that unless you have read, followed, and *failed* the [installation](https://docscripts.stagintin.com/#installation) instructions found on the website.

 ## Installation && Updates